temporalio/documentation/docs/cloud/how-to-manage-namespaces-in-temporal-cloud.md

 - On the left side of the window, select **Namespaces**.

-To edit a Namespace (including custom Search Attributes, certificates, certificate filters, permissions, and users), find the Namespace and do either of the following:
+To edit a Namespace (including custom Search Attributes, certificates, certificate filters, Codec Server endpoints, permissions, and users), find the Namespace and do either of the following:

 - On the right end of the Namespace row, select the three vertical dots (⋮).
 Click **Edit**.
 - Select the Namespace name.
 In the top-right portion of the page, select **Edit**.